Converting your IRA to Gold

 The primary commercial demand for Platinum and Palladium is for catalysts in automotive catalytic convertors.

-These metals enjoy some amount of Investment demand.
-The simple fact that the IRS allows the metals inside self-directed IRAs creates investor interest.
+Investment demand for these white metals is limited but it does exist.
+The simple fact that the IRS allows the metals inside self-directed IRAs is evidence of investor demand and interest.

 Whether there is significant Investment demand for the two metals is debatable.
 They certainly can’t compare on historic terms with either Gold or Silver.